 Habits by definition refer to an acquired behavior that has become nearly or completely involuntary.
 Habits, when established, are easy to maintain and produce automatic outcomes.
-Forming habits allows us to shift a difficult tasks into non-thinking and easy to complete behaviors, putting us on a kind of “autopilot”.
+Forming habits allows us to shift difficult tasks into non-thinking and easy-to-complete behaviors, putting us on a kind of “autopilot”.

 For example, brushing your teeth is a habit that requires little thought and planning.
 It has been practiced so often that it happens almost automatically to produce an outcome of fresh breath and good dental hygiene.

-Health behaviors are all much easier to maintain if habits are created.
-In turn, health outcomes (such as physical fitness and a healthy body composition) are sustained automatically when our habits are maintained.
+Health behaviors are much easier to maintain if habits are created.
+In turn, health outcomes (such as physical fitness and healthy body composition) are sustained automatically when our habits are maintained.

 It is also normal, however, to face a certain amount of inertia when it comes to building new habits as one often prefers to default to an old pattern of behavior of “not exercising” in this example.
 To help overcome the inertia, shorten the commitment and make the goal smaller.
 Allow yourself to do a much shorter walk (say 10 minutes) so that it is easier to fit into your routine and does not seem so overwhelming.
 Be committed to the habit every day even if it is short duration and low intensity, as this will create neurological pathways that will establish the new habit.

 Habits can be created within about 66 days depending on the habit being built.
 Once the pattern of behavior is established you can expand on your goals.
 In the exercise example discussed above, when the habit is established then the intensity and duration of exercise can be easily increased.
 The science of habit building can be applied to many other health behaviors like meal planning, meal prepping, drinking water, improving sleep, managing stress, and many others.